 The concept of branded content was around long before the phrase entered the cultural lexicon.
 Even in their early days, companies such as Procter & Gamble, Westinghouse, and Colgate realized storytelling’s significance in reaching a wider audience.
 In fact, Procter & Gamble was one of the first companies to sponsor daytime television melodramas in hopes of creating an emotional connection between these shows and household cleaning products.
 The strategy worked: The shows became known as soap operas—a title still used to this day.

-The intersection of storytelling and marketing was further established in 1996 when Microsoft co-founder Bill Gates wrote an essay theorizing about the potential of the internet to communicate company narratives.
+The intersection of storytelling and marketing was further established in 1996 when Microsoft co-founder Bill Gates wrote an essay entitled "Content is King" theorizing about the potential of the internet to communicate company narratives.

 Since then, technology and branded content strategies have grown in tandem, leading to a rise in content creation and social media platforms.
 And although the industry is ever-evolving, brand content creation thrives when you implement certain fundamentals.